-If you are married and deciding whether it's beneficial to file a joint tax return with your spouse, there are certainly issues you should consider first; but in most cases, filing jointly will save you money in tax.
+If you are married and deciding whether it's beneficial to file a joint tax return with your spouse, there are certainly issues you should consider first.
+Watch this video to learn more about how you should file as a married couple.

 - Essentially this means that often more of your income can be taxed at lower rates, resulting in a lower tax bill than you’d get by filing separately.

 - And the larger the difference in income between spouses, the more tax you might be able to save by filing jointly.

 - For example, suppose you earned $50,000 last year and your spouse earned $100,000.